Time: 3:00 pm

 Dana Jackson is the proud parent and aunt of several accomplished Wildcat graduates.
 Dana had a distinguished record working for N.Y.C. agencies aiding welfare recipients.
 Currently she is a childcare provider.

-Luba Koziolkowsky has taught Art and Spanish at the John V. Lindsay Wildcat Academy since its inception in 1992.
+Luba Koziolkowsky is retired after 26 years of teaching Art and Spanish at the John V. Lindsay Wildcat Academy since its inception in 1992.
 Prior to joining Wildcat, Luba taught painting, sculpture, ceramics and stained glass in the undergraduate department of Stony Brook University.
 She began her education career as an English teacher in Caracas, Venezuela.
 Ms. Koziolkowsky is an award winning artist and sculptor.
 In addition to New York, she has had showings in Venezuela and California.

 Lawrence Ng serves as the Chief Executive Officer at Simply Bridal.
 He also serves as a Founder, Principal and Chief Executive Officer at OnRamp Fund.
 Mr. Ng is an entrepreneur and businessman, leading LNG Management.
 He is an Advisor at Metamorphic Ventures.
 Mr. Ng co-founded Oversee.net in 2000 and served as its Chief Executive Officer until 2008.